sshsurabhi/sshsurabhi/README.md

 - ![git](https://skillicons.dev/icons?i=git&theme=light) ![vscode](https://skillicons.dev/icons?i=vscode&theme=light)
 - ![PyQt5](https://img.shields.io/badge/-PyQt5-0078D7?style=flat-square&logo=python&logoColor=white)

-## What’s Next
+## Next Journey to Becoming an AWS Cloud Expert

-I’m diving deeper into AWS, studying for the AWS Solutions Architect Associate Certification.
-After achieving that, I plan to pursue certifications in Terraform or Kubernetes to solidify my expertise in cloud infrastructure and container management.
-My goal is to become an AWS cloud expert, capable of designing scalable, cost-effective solutions.
+As I embark on my journey to becoming an AWS Cloud expert, I am diving deep into the world of cloud architecture with a focused approach.
+Currently, I am studying for the AWS Solutions Architect - Associate certification, which I believe is a crucial step in solidifying my foundational knowledge of AWS services and best practices.

+Achieving this certification will pave the way for my next goal: gaining expertise in infrastructure as code and container orchestration.
+I plan to pursue certifications in Terraform and Kubernetes, further enhancing my skills in designing scalable and cost-effective cloud solutions.

+My ultimate aim is to master the intricacies of AWS and related technologies, enabling me to architect robust cloud environments that drive efficiency and innovation.
+I look forward to sharing my experiences, insights, and learning along the way on this blog.

+Stay tuned as I document my progress and explore the ever-evolving landscape of cloud computing!

 ## Get in Touch
 - [LinkedIn](https://www.linkedin.com/in/sshsurabhi/)